 Great Backyard Bird Count

 The Great Backyard Bird Count is an international event created by the Cornell Lab of Ornithology, designed to capture a snapshot of where all the birds are for a single weekend in the late winter.
 We use the event to highlight the diversity of really amazing birds in the southern Finger Lakes region, and we invite you to explore your feathered neighbors, either in your backyard, your favorite park, or wherever you happen to be (it doesn't need to be a backyard!).

-The count runs over four days, so you can count every day from the same location, or go out and explore new areas throughout the four-day count period.
+The count runs over four days in mid February, so you can count every day from the same location, or go out and explore new areas throughout the four-day count period.
 For more information about the count, visit Great Backyard Bird Count.
 If you're interested in meeting up for a bird walk, let us know and we'll see if you can put together a program.
 Finally, stop by our local Wild Birds Unlimited store for more information about birds and bird counting.

-This year, more than 22 million birds were counted in over 100 countries.
+Each year, more than 22 million birds are counted in over 100 countries.
 Visit this website to learn all about the Great Backyard Bird Count, see fabulous photos and get your start on counting birds for science.

 Birdwatchers from across New York and beyond join together to participate in the annual Montezuma Muckrace, organized by the Friends of the Montezuma Wetlands Complex.
 The Muckrace is a 24-hour bird watching competition that raises funds for bird conservation and environmental education programs in this birding hotspot.